liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-email-enabled-lists.md

 ## Overview

-On the source environment it's possible to configure lists that can accept incoming email.
+It's possible to configure lists that can accept incoming email in the source environment.
 This feature isn't available on the target environment.

 ## Data Migration